socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/overview.md

             "EntityId": "screening_record",
             "EntityData": {
                 "name": "Jane Doe",
-                "localid": 2667,
+                "localid": "2667",
                 "instanceid": "3423",
                 "offenderid": "4575",
                 "dateofbirth": "12/21/1991",
                 "sexperceived": "Female",
                 "sentencingcounty": "Sangamon",
-                "recordid": 1234
+                "recordid": "1234"
             }
         }
     ]
 }
 ```
 ##### Notes
 `recordid` - A record ID or primary key for the record.
-This number should be unique.
+This value should be unique.
 You are free to submit a string in any format as long as it uniquely identifies the record in your system.
 If you have concerns and would like to discuss alternative approaches, please contact us.

 ### Courts Program Pipeline Critical Elements